-At June 30, 2010, the College was committed to construction contracts for the Administration Building renovation for a total of \$265,165.
+At June 30, 2011, the College was committed to a construction contract with KRS Associates for the Administration Building renovation for a total of \$557,911.
+The College was also committed to contracts with Modern Business Interiors and Peterson Group for Administration Building furnishings for a total of \$438,879.